cujojs/rest/README.md

 0.9.1
 - add Node 0.10 as a tested environment
-- restore when 1.8 compat, when 2.0 is still preferred
+- restore when.js 1.8 compat, when.js 2.0 is still preferred

 0.9.0
 - moving from the 's2js' to the 'cujojs' organization